MangusuPixel/DialogueDisplayFrameworkContinued/assets/api.md

         ]
     }

-When testing out your pack, you can press F5 in game to reload all registered entries, so you can make edits and see them reflected in-game in real time.
+When testing out your pack, you can use `patch reload <yourModID>` in the SMAPI console to reload all registered entries, so you can make edits and see them reflected in-game in real time.

 ## Dictionary Objects